EwerounDev/youtube-parser/README.md

-# YouTube Parser - Server Version
+# YouTube Parser - Server Version DEPRECATED
+# Use this instead:

 Server version of YouTube parser with direct requests to YouTube and CORS configuration.